zkai1/teleport/rfd/0003-extended-approval-workflows.md

 Imagine two organizations, Acme Co and Contractor Inc.

-Acme Co serves multiple customers `A` and `B` via leaf clusters `a` and `b` connected to it's root cluster `acme`.
+Acme Co serves multiple customers `A` and `B` via leaf clusters `a` and `b` connected to its root cluster `acme`.

 Acme Co creates a support issue `issue-1` for customer `A` and assigns it to Contractor Inc's employee Alice.
 Acme would like to provide temporary access